nargiza777/terraform-gke-module/README.md

 gcloud projects list # Get the project ID and use it in the next command gcloud config set project $YOUR PROJECT ID
 ```
 This script creates a service account and binds the following roles to it.
-It also creates JSON `fuchicorp-service-account.json` file for your service account and bucket.
-When you run the script you have to provide as user input unique bucket name ( in our example it is fuchicorp-example-bucket)
+It also creates JSON `cluster-service-account.json` file for your service account and bucket.
+When you run the script you have to provide as user input unique bucket name ( in our example it is example-bucket)
 ```
-source setup-google-platform.sh fuchicorp-example-bucket
+source setup-google-platform.sh example-bucket
 ```